Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

  - Here --remove-home refers to removing the folder of the username mkike from the home directory

-## `usermod` for Assigning grops to the users and locking an existing user
+## `usermod` for Assigning groups to the users and locking an existing user

 >  Assigning groups to to username using `-G` Note the capital letters